SamehOssama/CSE231s_Lab6/README.md

 # CSE231s: Advanced Computer Programming
 ## Exception handling assignment
-Write a program that reads an ARXML file containing a list of containers, each with a unique ID, and reorders the containers alphabetically by their name sub- container “"SHORT-NAME".
+Write a program that reads an ARXML file containing a list of containers, each with a unique ID, and reorders the containers alphabetically by their name sub- container "SHORT-NAME".

 The program should write the reordered containers to a new ARXML file.